erikdonohoo/resourcify/README.md

 // This request will get to the server user.$get();

-// Let's clear all users anywhere in our app so that next time we see them they are re-requested User.$clearCache();
+// Let's clear cache of all users anywhere in our app User.$clearCache();
 ```

+## Nesting Resources